jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

 What is this game?
 =================

 The game is about connecting capsules to create various kinds of "models".
-Each capsule has a different mechanical or electrical purposes.
+Each capsule has a different mechanical or electrical purpose.
 Those models are mostly vehicles for both water and land, although it is possible to build cranes, robots, water pumps and even a cleaner dust vacuum.
 While the game manual comes with a vast collection of photos with models you can create, much more interesting is to let your imagination flow and build things in your head, a "crawler crane vacuum"? sounds interesting.

 Every model starts from a fundamental capsule that contains the motor and two terminals in which you have to "connect" the power wires from the batteries (which in turn is placed inside another capsule) or a switch.